The solution to this problem is a nifty browser feature called Source Maps. Let’s learn more.

 --source-map-url <url> option.
 Or you can even include the entire source map inline (not recommended).
 Take a look at Uglify’s command-line options for more information.

 Generating source maps with Webpack is super simple.
-Simply specify the
+In Webpack 4, specify the

 Now when you run the

 To prevent this, instead of providing a publicly-accessible

 sourceMappingURL, you can instead serve your source maps from a server that is only accessible to your development team.
 For example, a server that is only reachable from your company’s VPN.

 When a non-team member visits your application with developer tools open, they will attempt to download this source map but get a 404 (or 403) HTTP error, and the source map will not be applied.

 Source Maps and Sentry

 Above: A stack trace in Sentry mapped back to its original ES6 + JSX source code.